Guidance

 About the Fund

-Taic Freumhan Coimhearsnachd is Bòrd na Gàidhlig’s primary fund for supporting community organisations in delivering projects to promote and increase the usage and learning of Gaelic at community level (both in-person and online).
+Taic Freumhan Coimhearsnachd is Bòrd na Gàidhlig’s primary fund for supporting projects to promote and increase the usage and learning of Gaelic at community level in Scotland.
+The scheme is open both to community-based organisations and individuals.

-The fund is flexible in supporting most types of projects that seek to bring people together to use Gaelic, but we are particularly looking to support projects which:
+The fund is flexible in supporting most types of projects that seek to bring people together to use Gaelic, but we are particularly looking to support:

-In your application we expect you to expand on how your project meets one or more of these aims as well as how it supports the actions of Bòrd na Gàidhlig’s Corporate Plan 2018-23 and the National Gaelic Language Plan 2018-23:
+In your application we expect you to expand on how your project meets one or more of these aims.
+You should also be aware of the how your project may contribute to Bòrd na Gàidhlig’s Corporate Plan 2023-28 and the National Gaelic Language Plan 2023-28.

 In assessing your application, we will be primarily looking at:

-• How clearly your project shows that it will promote the use of Gaelic in your community and achieve the specific aims we have for this year
+- How strongly your project would promote the use of Gaelic in your community and achieve the specific aims we have for this year

-• The ability of your organisation to deliver the project successfully
+- The ability of your organisation/you as an individual to deliver the project successfully

 Detailed guidance as to how applications will be assessed can be found on Bòrd na Gàidhlig’s website.